 5. It formed from a collapsing cloud of gas and dust around 4.6 billion years ago.

-Without a parser, chain.invoke() returns a full AIMessage object containing content, response_metadata, token counts, and a run ID:
+Now, what exactly does the chain return?
+Without a parser, chain.invoke() returns a full AIMessage object containing the content, the response_metadata, the token counts, and a run ID:

 response